Practice-Informed, Practice-Ready: An AI security incident taxonomy: Abstract

 \section{Abstract}

-AI systems face a growing number of AI security threats which are increasingly exploited in practice.
+AI systems face a growing number of AI security threats that are increasingly exploited in the real world.
 Hence, shared AI incident reporting practices are emerging in industry as best practice and as mandated by regulatory requirements.
-Although non-AI cybersecurity and non-security AI reporting have progressed as industrial and policy norms, existing collection of practices do not meet the specific requirements posed by AI security reporting. \textbf{In this position paper, we argue that adapting existing processes for AI security reporting is doomed to fail due to fundamental shortcomings for the distinctive characteristics of AI systems.
-Some of these shortcomings are immediately addressable, while others remain unresolved technically or within social systems, like the treatment of IP or the ownership of a vulnerability.} Based on our proposal to address these shortcomings, we discuss an approach to AI security reporting and how the new AI paradigm, AI agents, will further reinforce the need for specialized AI security incident reporting advancements.
+Although non-AI cybersecurity and non-security AI reporting have progressed as industrial and policy norms, existing collections of practices do not meet the specific requirements posed by AI security reporting. \textbf{In this position paper, 15.1{we argue that established processes are not well aligned with AI security reporting due} to fundamental shortcomings for the distinctive characteristics of AI systems.
+Some of these shortcomings are immediately addressable, while others remain unresolved technically or within social systems, like the treatment of IP or the ownership of a vulnerability.} Based on this position, we examine the limitations of current AI security incident reporting proposals.
+We conclude that the advent of AI agents will further reinforce the need to advance specialized AI security incident reporting.